ctudel/First_React_Project/README.md

 This is a website with a classic game of tic-tac-toe!

 ## Before Starting
-Before anything, download all the sources code and ensure that all dependencies are installed by running `npm install` in your command line.
+Before anything, download all the sources code and ensure that all dependencies are installed!
+Navigate to the project directory and run `npm install` in your command line.
 After that, you should be ready to go!

 ## Start your game
 To start your game of tic-tac-toe, we must start the local server to host your game.
 Run